shohamlab/usnm2p/README.md

 3. **Functional segmentation**: the denoised TIF stacks are fed into the *suite2p* pipeline to extract cell-specific fluorescence timeseries.
 This consists of several substeps:
     - conversion from TIF to binary data
-    - motion correction (parametrized, rigid / non-rigid registration using FFTs)
+    - motion correction & image registration (parametrized, rigid vs. non-rigid)
-    - denoising using principal component analysis (optional)
+    - denoising using principal component analysis (optional) ???
-    - non-negative matrix factorization to find relevant regions (neurons, axonal processes, neuropil artefacts…), optimizing and removing z-artefacts
-    - naïve Bayesian classification (using model trained on cortical data) to identify cells based on parameters (shape of neuron, size, shape of activity, etc)
+    - regions of interest (ROIs) detection over contaminating signals originating from the surrounding neuropil (i.e. axons & dendrites located outside of the plane of interest but in the acquisition volume)
+    - ROI labelling into cell (i.e. soma) and non-cell (e.g. axons, dendrites...)
+ROIs, using a naive Bayes classifier trained on cortical data to identify cells based on extracted features of ROI activity (skewness, variance, correlation to surrounding pixels) and anatomy (area, aspect ratio).
+    - extraction of ROI's calcium fluorescence timecourse
     - spike deconvolution (optional , and somewhat useless with a sampling rate of 3.5 Hz) Upon completion, a */suite2p/plane0/* folder is created for each input stack that typically contains the following output files:
-    - `data.bin`: the input stack converted to binary format ???
-    - `F.npy`: 2D numpy array with fluorescence timeseries for each identified cell
+- `F.npy`: array of fluorescence traces (ROIs by timepoints)
-    - `Fneu.npy`: 2D numpy array with fluorescence timeseries for each identified neuropil
+- `Fneu.npy`: array of neuropil fluorescence traces (ROIs by timepoints)
-    - `iscell.npy`: 2D numpy array with ???
-    - `ops.npy`: options suite2p was run with
-    - `spks.npy`: 2D numpy array with attempted deconvoluted spike info for each identified cell
+- `spks.npy`: array of deconvolved traces (ROIs by timepoints)
-    - `stat.npy`: 2D numpy array with quantified features for each identified cell
+- `stat.npy`: array of statistics computed for each cell (ROIs by 1)
+- `ops.npy`: options and intermediate outputs (identical to the output of the run_s2p function)
+- `iscell.npy`: specifies whether an ROI is a cell, first column is 0/1, and second column is probability that the ROI is a cell based on the default classifier
+- `data.bin` (optional): registered image stack in binary format format

 4. **Calcium transients analysis**: the suite2p input files are used as input to derive and analyze calcium transient traces.
 This analysis consists of the following substeps:
     - subtraction cell – neuropil